Soft tissue sarcomas and rare soft tissue tumours – Brief information

 The wide variety of tumours in the group of non-rhabdomyosarcoma soft tissue sarcomas (NRSTS) is not only mirrored by their growth pattern, malignancy, operability and chemosensitivity; it also impacts the type of treatment to be considered for the individual patient:

 There are NRSTS that are about as chemosensitive as rhabdomyosarcomas, for example the synovial sarcomas and the undifferentiated sarcomas.
-Patients with these tumour types (also called “RMS-like soft tissue sarcomas” in the past) are treated quite similarly to high-risk patients with RMS (see chapter „Treatment of patients with rhabdomyosarcoma“).
-The treatment takes about 25 weeks, depending on the therapy group.
+Patients with these tumour types are treated in accordance with the current ESCP/ERN guidelines.
+The current standard treatment involves ifosfamide and doxorubicin and lasts approximately 25 weeks, depending on the therapy group.

-A large group of the rare NRSTS, the so-called „adult-type“ NRSTS (named that way because they also appear in adults) are often not chemosensitive.
-New treatment options are currently tested for patients with these tumours, mainly in the framework of new trials (see chapter “New agent therapy” above).
+A large group of the rare NRSTS, the so-called "adult-type“ NRSTS (named that way because they also appear in adults) are often not chemosensitive.
+For patients with these tumours, new, personalised treatment options may in some cases (depending on the type of tumour) be used and/or tested in the framework of clinical trials (see chapter “New agent therapy” above).
 Some other of these rare NRSTS are rather benign; treatment in this case involves mainly a so-called extended resection, which is defined by surgical removal of the tumour with a certain safety distance, meaning removal of adjacent tissue surrounding the tumour.
 For some patients with NRSTS, the type of treatment also depends on the size of the tumour and the success of surgery.

 Important to know: the treatment spectrum for this inhomogenous disease group is quite large, and new treatment options are being tested.
 Your caregiver team will explain to you, which therapy options exist for you/your child.